Angry-Potato/go-pay-me/JOURNAL.md

 I should have started by planning the work, and tracking it in trello / github issues.
 This would have demonstrated responsible workflow management skills, of which I guess I have none!

 I should have used testing frameworks like ginkgo & gomega to give me niceties like setup & teardown.
 What stopped me from using them was past experience - I found them to be tricky to set up - but this should not have stopped me, after all I am a far better golanger than I was back then.

+## 16th May

+Introduced the payment attributes resource, took some serious fiddling and exploratory work with the GORM library but eventually reasonably happy with the implementation.
+I'm not happy with having the internal payment id field leak out to the consumer layer but it's something I'll have to live with for now.
+Very happy with relying on the integration and acceptance suites during this big change as they were largely unaffected code-wise whilst still checking the behaviour of the system correctly.